NOTE: The headline above previously read, “2nd Kids Are A Pain In The Ass, Study Confirms,” which was meant to be funny.

-For many of us, “The Curse of the Second-Born Child” is given no more credence than the idea that “Monday’s child is full of grace,” or that “first-born children are more successful, Meredith, which is why you’re a freelance writer and your older sister is a critical care physician.”
-But a new study shows that second-born children really may be more likely to get in significant forms of trouble.
+For many of us, “The Curse of the Second-Born Child” is given no more credence than the assertion that “Monday’s child is full of grace,” or that “first-born children are more successful.”
+But according to one study, second-born children may be more likely to get into trouble.

-The study found that second-born boys were 20-40% more likely to face discipline at school or in the court system than first-born boys.
-This tendency for the second-born to be the trouble-maker was far more pronounced among pairs of brothers than when a sister was involved.
-Researchers also noted that despite the differences between Denmark and Florida in “socio-demographic characteristics as well as the judicial systems, the estimated effects of being born second are remarkably similar across the two locations.”
+The research results were interpreted by Doyle to conclude that second-born boys from the study were more likely to face discipline at school or in the court system than first-born boys.
+According to Doyle, the tendency for the second-born subjects to be trouble-makers was more pronounced among pairs of brothers than when a sister was involved.
+The research also maintains that despite differences between Denmark and Florida in “socio-demographics as well as judicial systems, the effects of being born second are remarkably similar across the two locations.”

-So, what exactly is the difference, here?
-What could explain the difference between first-born boys and second-born boys, and how is it their parents’ fault because we’re sure that’s what’s coming next?
-According to the study, “We consider differences in parental attention as a potential contributing factor to the gaps in delinquency across the birth order.”
+So what, if anything, could explain this supposed difference between first-born boys and second-born boys?
+And how is it their parents’ fault, because we’re sure that’s what’s coming next?
+From the study, “We consider differences in parental attention as a potential contributing factor to the gaps in delinquency across the birth order.”

 Ah, yes.
 There it is.

-It all goes back to the idea that first-born children get all of their parents’ attention, while the second-born can go kick rocks.
-But the study brought up another possible factor that we found really interesting: in an interview with NPR, Doyle said, “The firstborn has role models, who are adults.
+It all goes back to this presumed norm (or maybe myth?) that first-born children get all of their parents’ attention, while the second-born can go kick rocks.
+The researchers also speculate about another possible factor: in an interview with NPR, Doyle said, “The firstborn has role models, who are adults.
 And the second, later-born children have role models who are slightly irrational 2-year-olds, you know, their older siblings.”

-Parents of two boys shouldn’t go giving their youngest the side-eye, however.
-As Shankar Vendatam of NPR notes, “This research, of course, is painting a broad picture.
+Parents of two boys may rightly take issue with the study, both on its face and based on their own experience.
+As Shankar Vendatam from NPR states, “This research, of course, is painting a broad picture.
 It doesn’t describe what’s happening in every single family.”
-He’s right — these are just interesting numbers from one study.
-Now go get your future felon a snack before he holds the kids in the sandbox at truck-point.
+He’s right — this is just one study, and must be viewed in context and critically.